garrandall/popular-music-data/tracks/grits-ain-t-groceries--all-around-the-world--little-milton.md

 And run all through the jungle fightin' lions with a switch

 Because you know I love you, baby
-Ooh you know I love you baby, yeah
+Oh you know I love you baby, yeah
 Now if I don't love you baby, I tell you
 Grits ain't grocery, eggs ain't poultry
 And Mona Lisa was a man